ServiceStack/ServiceStack/ServiceStack/src/ServiceStack.AI.Chat/chat/ext/pdf/examples/lib/v1.typ

-// Shared styles and helpers for every template in this folder.
+// Shared styles and helpers for every template in this workspace.
 //
 //   #import "lib/v1.typ": *
 //   #let data = load-data("../invoice.json")